Restore Your Smile Permanently

 This is also referred to as a “Roundhouse” and is a fixed bridge permanently cemented onto a series of 8-12 mini implants.
 Zirconia is an extremely durable material that can withstand chewing forces and last for many years.

-Traditional dentures are made out of acrylic materials which can become easily damaged.
+Traditional dentures are made out of acrylic materials that are similar to plastic which need more frequent repairs.
 Zirconia is always very natural in appearance and will blend in with your natural teeth so no one can tell the difference.
 This mini implant-supported bridge is fixed so it cannot be removed.

 Who Is a Good Candidate